 PhD in Information Security, 2016

-Since the release of iOS 8, the Touch ID fingerprint sensor can now also be used in third-party apps.
+or the False Sense of Security of Dropbox’s Passcode Protection Since the release of iOS 8, the Touch ID fingerprint sensor can now also be used in third-party apps.
 The Local Authentication framework provides an API via which users can conveniently deploy their biometric fingerprint to authenticate themselves in both apps from the App Store and enterprise apps.
 In the medium term, we anticipate that more and more apps will switch to the fingerprint method of user authentication.
-After all, it’s much easier to place your finger on a sensor than it is to enter a 10-digit alphanumeric password — and the additional biometric verification gives users a very good sense of security.
-The problem is that this feeling of security is extremely deceptive.

 A comparison before and after iOS 8 was released As part of one of our recent research projects, we evaluated how malicious third-party apps could affect user privacy, despite the various security controls and the solid security architecture of the iOS platform.
 Therefore, we reviewed the iOS app sandbox model for weaknesses – and, indeed, made some finds.
 Some of these defects, which Markus Troßbach and I disclosed to Apple a while back, have been addressed with yesterday’s release of iOS 8 (CVE-2014-4361, CVE-2014-4362).

 A few weeks ago, I noticed that email attachments within the iOS 7 MobileMail.app are not protected by Apple’s data protection mechanisms.
 Clearly, this is contrary to Apple’s claims that data protection “provides an additional layer of protection for (..) email messages attachments”.
 I verified this issue by restoring an iPhone 4 (GSM) device to the most recent iOS versions (7.1 and 7.1.1) and setting up an IMAP email account1, which provided me with some test emails and attachments.